itthinx/affiliates/readme.txt

 The full changelog is available at [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).

 = 4.0.3 =
-* Partial code and documentation revision and improvements
+* Code and documentation revision and improvements.

 = 4.0.2 =
 * Updated the Indonesian translation.